espenfl/t4me/docs/gparameters.rst

 - `param` - The band structure is generated from the parameter files.
   For all cases the band structure is generated by analytical models.
-  If tight-binding parameters are specified the construction of the band structure is performed in PythTB and read automatically.
   The parameters pertaining to the construction of the bandstructure itself is set in the file :file:`bandparam.yml`.